-2. Submitted Documents
+- 2. Submitted Documents

-a.
+- a.
 The security shall be in the form of a:

-1) Surety bond obtained from companies registered as surety in the state or certified as acceptable sureties on federal bonds;
+- 1) Surety bond obtained from companies registered as surety in the state or certified as acceptable sureties on federal bonds;

-- 2) Assignment of funds or account; - 3) Escrow agreement;
+- 2) Assignment of funds or account;

+- 3) Escrow agreement;

-Kirkland Zoning Code Chapter 90 - CRITICAL AREAS: WETLANDS, STREAMS, MINOR LAKES, FISH AND WILDLIFE HABITAT CONSERVATION AREAS, AND FREQUENTLY FLOODED AREAS 4) Irrevocable letter of credit; or Page 50/67 b.
+- 4) Irrevocable letter of credit; or

+- 5) Other financial security device.

+b.
 A completed security information form, security agreement and license to enter property document along with the required recording fee for that document shall be submitted.
 All forms shall be provided by the City.